Binfield Heath: Geography

 Binfield Heath has an almost continuous street of Victorian houses, Shiplake Row, which leads 1/2 mi and descends 25 metres to the larger village of Shiplake by the River Thames.
 Crowsley Park Wood is the parish's largest woodland and is the opposite side of the village from the combined 'Comp Wood, The Common and Oakhouse Wood' and the field-surrounded Kings Common woodland.

 Landmarks

 The Crowsley Park estate, including a Grade II listed, 18th century mansion house, a grotto, barns and a stable, is west of the village centre which has the vast majority of buildings in the village.
-In the heart of the village and to the west and south are 11 other homes, also listed: Jasmine Cottage, Freize Farmhouse, The Well House, Fir Tree Cottage, Thatched Cottage, Shiplake Rise Cottage, Holmwood, The Bottle and Glass, The Old House, Coppice Cottage, Elm Tree Farmhouse, Hampstead Farm Stable, and seven barns.
+In the heart of the village and to the west and south are 11 other homes, also listed: Jasmine Cottage, Freize Farmhouse, The Well House, Fir Tree Cottage, Thatched Cottage, Shiplake Rise Cottage, The Bottle and Glass, The Old House, Coppice Cottage, Elm Tree Farmhouse, Hampstead Farm Stable, and seven barns.
 Keeps Well, a covered well by Holmwood house was accidentally demolished by a tractor driver in the 1990s, but has subsequently been rebuilt.

+Holmwood, an 18th-century country house, is located on Shiplake Row in Binfield Heath, set over 26.6 acres of grounds.
+It was owned by Admiral Charles Swinburne in the 19th-century and was the family home of Swinburne's son, the poet Algernon Swinburne.
+For many years Holmwood was owned by the Makower family.
+It was owned by the barrister and peer Jonathan Marks, Baron Marks of Henley-on-Thames from 2008 to 2018 and restored by him.
+Holmwood was bought by Rupert Murdoch and Jerry Hall for £11 million in 2019.
+Murdoch and Hall divorced in 2022 with Hall keeping Holmwood in the divorce settlement.